What to Bring to an Interview

 4. Designate an interview-only bag

 If you've got numerous meetings with a potential employer lined up, you may find it helpful to dedicate a bag to the sole use of interviews.
-Keep it topped up with relevant documents, notepads and working pens.
-You can adapt additional contents depending on the role you are attending an interview for.
+Keep it topped up with relevant documents, notepads and working pens while adapting the contents depending on the role you are attending an interview for.

 5. Understand the company